|Related pages on this website

 What to do or not to do about the more numerous and pervasive suite of ruderal exotics such as those listed above that are moving into the barrens is not so straight forward.
 I have some concern that loss of Ecological Integrity suggested by the presence of exotics, if continued, could lead eventually to very different plant communities.

 I think that colonization of the barrens by exotics is an inevitable consequence of fairly intensive recreational use, and really, the only way to stop it is to stop or severely limit the recreational use.
 An approach used in some jurisdictions is “Consolidating rather than dispersing recreational use; research generally indicates that this reduces the human footprint and corresponds with a reduced overall impact on wildlife.”
-(Miller et al., 2020)
+Sustaining Wildlife With Recreation on Public Lands: A Synthesis of Research Findings, Management Practices, and Research Needs.
+Anna B. Millar et al., 2020.
+U.S. Department of Agriculture, Forest Service, Pacific Northwest Research Station, Portland, Oregon.
+General Technical Report PNW-GTR-993.)

 Clearly this is an issue that (a) deserves more investigation/monitoring, and (b) needs to be discussed within and among the various organizations that have an interest in the Backlands, perhaps within the context of developing a broader conservation & fire management strategy.